Paroyer/ModCatalogue/ModList.md

 ***CubeMoneyScaler.dll , Nichiren*** : _**_Concept Mod_**_ Scale your damage with how much gold you have.

-***CubeScreenResizer.dll , Nichiren*** : * Amazing: I consider this a fix, resizes your cubeworld screen as defined config file when loading the game.
-That's an external config.txt but you can set what ever size you want :3
+***CubeScreenResizer.dll , Nichiren*** : * Amazing: I consider this a fix, resizes your cubeworld screen as defined config file when loading the game :3

 ***PetChanger.dll , Nichiren*** : In my mind that's an underrated one, add a command to change your pet.
 Totally a hack but it's pure fun !